 Layers of my signature pattern, soft white sheers, tone on tone striped walls, brand new furniture and accessories bring this sorority room to life.

 It was a no brainer to have her room painted Kappa blue and blue.
 I started by having the walls painted Respite by Sherwin-Williams SW 6514.
 I then taped off 12-inch stripes and painted a lighter blue Take Five Sherwin Williams SW6513.
 It was a hot day and the paint dried fast.
 The stripes were done in just under four hours.
 My Raymour & Flanigan furniture was scheduled to be delivered the next day so I set out shopping for the special touches.

 Once all the furniture arrived the fun began with setting up and accessorizing.
-I gave Danielle the bright white Jordan Writing Desk.
+I gave Danielle a bright white writing desk.
 I love the sleek lines and the unfussy elegance of this desk.
 It was such a versatile piece and wasn’t bulky as soon as she walked into the room.
 I hung a white upholstered bulletin board above her desk with silver nailhead detailed trim that matched the upholstered Jasmina chair.
 The soft curved lines of this comfortable chair compliments the angular corners of the desk.

 DREAM, BELIEVE, ACHIEVE

 I knew that Danielle would be spending a lot of time at her desk so I made sure that space with extra comfortable.
 On top of the Jasmina accent chair I placed the Nadia pillow.
 These bolstered sized embroidered pillows came in a set and the other was used on the bed.
-Anchoring the entire room is the Emmerson rug which just so happens to be the reverse pattern of the chair.
+Anchoring the entire room is the Safavieh navy and cream Moroccan Geometric Hudson Rug which just so happens to be the reverse pattern of the chair.
 This playful 8′ by 10′ carpet brightens up the hardwood floors and is so soft with its long pile threads and quatrefoil pattern.